avisare/Python-Microblocks/README.md

 The configuration file can contain also `timeout_remote_seconds` in seconds, until the connection to the remote machine will be close, and `timeout_seconds` in secondss, until the connection will stop waiting to message in recv function.
-There is example config file in the install directory named `config.json`.
+There is example config file in the installation directory named `config.json`.

 ### *Pay Attention!
-Before executing the `remote_agent.py` script, move the installer in the current directory named shared_memory_installer.exe to folder named servers in the remote machine.
+Before executing the `start_client.py` script, move the installer in the current directory named shared_memory_installer.exe to folder named servers in the remote machine.

 ### **Pay Attention!